Consistency of Lloyd's Algorithm Under Perturbations: Applications

+Multidimensional scaling (MDS) is a classical and widely used technique for embedding data into a low-dimensional Euclidean space using only pairwise dissimilarities \citep{young1938discussion,torgerson1952multidimensional,gower1966some}.
+Classical multidimensional scaling (CMDS) preserves Euclidean distances and can be viewed as a form of spectral embedding applied to a centered Gram matrix \citep{borg2005modern}.
+Despite its broad use in clustering and visualization, particularly in high-dimensional applications such as single-cell data analysis \citep{chen2019single}, theoretical guarantees for clustering based on MDS embeddings remain relatively limited.

+In this subsection, we analyze the behavior of Lloyd’s algorithm applied to MDS embeddings under low-rank sub-Gaussian mixture models.
+We show that the CMDS embedding admits a decomposition into a low-rank signal component and structured, dependent perturbations that fit naturally into our general perturbation framework, thereby enabling misclustering guarantees for Lloyd’s algorithm.

-In this setting, assume the original data $\Xb$ generated from the same sub-Gaussian mixture model as in Section \ref{sec:SC}.
-Assume we have access to the dissimilarity matrix $\mathbf{D} \in \mathbb{R}^{n \times n} = (d_{ij})_{i,j\in[n]}$, which measures the pairwise distance between samples for some distance metric $d$.
-The main objective of MDS is to find a low-dimensional representation of a set of objects $\Yb \in \bbR^{n\times r}$ such that the distance between any two points is close to their corresponding dissimilarity as much as possible.
-We denote the pairwise distance between points $i$ and $j$ in the MDS space as $\delta_{ij} = \|\by_i - \by_j\|_2$ and define the error of representation for the pair $\{i, j\}$ as $ e_{i j}^2=\left(d_{i j}-\delta_{i j}\right)^2. $ The total error is defined by summing over all distinct pairs, $ \sigma_r(\mathbf{Y})=\sum_{i=1}^n \sum_{j=i+1}^n\left(d_{i j}-\delta_{i j}\right)^2. $ Mathematically, the MDS matrix can be found by minimizing the total error of representation.
-For simplicity, consider the classical MDS (CMDS), where the Euclidean distance is used to measure the distance in both spaces.
-Then, CMDS is equivalent to standard PCA.
+Assume that the original dataset $\Xb$ is generated from the same sub-Gaussian mixture model as in Section~\ref{sec:SC}, and that we observe a dissimilarity matrix $\mathbf{D} \in \mathbb{R}^{n\times n}$ with entries $d_{ij}$ measuring pairwise distances between samples.
+Multidimensional scaling seeks a low-dimensional embedding $\Yb \in \bbR^{n\times r}$ whose interpoint distances $\|\by_i-\by_j\|_2$ approximate $d_{ij}$.
+In the classical setting (CMDS), this leads to a spectral embedding based on a centered Gram matrix, which is the focus of our analysis.

+Mathematically, the MDS matrix can be found by minimizing the total error of representation.
+For simplicity, consider CMDS, where the Euclidean distance is used to measure the distance in both spaces.
+CMDS is equivalent to PCA applied to the centered data matrix.
 However, MDS is much more general than standard PCA and can also perform nonlinear dimension reduction.

 The procedure for finding the CMDS matrix $\widetilde{\Yb}$ is as follows.
 Denote $\mathbf{B} = -\frac{1}{2} \mathbf{J} \mathbf{D}^{(2)} \mathbf{J}$, where $\mathbf{D}_{ij}^{(2)}=d_{ij}^2, \mathbf{J}=\mathbf{I}_{n}-\mathbf{1}\mathbf{1}^\top / n$ is the centering matrix, and $\mathbf{1} \in \mathbb{R}^{n}$ is a column vector of ones.
 It can be shown \citep{borg2005modern} that